Why understanding user behaviour is so important in eCommerce

 Creating an SEO Strategy for eCommerce Websites

-eCommerce SEO strategies should be thought of as involving more than just keywords, search engines and the results we all see (SERPs).
+Creating an eCommerce SEO strategy requires considering more than keywords, search engines, and the results we are all familiar with in Google (SERPs).

 In the old days, creating an SEO strategy for an eCommerce website, well any site really, was relatively straight-forward.
 The two principal ingredients were keywords and links.
 By placing keywords in the right places (e.g. URLs, meta data, text) and building inbound links from other websites, it was possible to rank well in search engines like Google and Bing.